Got the urge to plant and landscape?

 The law of unintended consequences, which applies to life in general, applies to landscaping in particular.
 In other words, planting over here could mean trouble over there.

 We’ve delivered over 1 million home inspections over the last 30+ years – here are some simple landscaping do’s and don’ts that we’ve compiled from our inspection data.

 Do: Plan ahead.

-Planting is like life – planning for anything, including your funeral, is always the preferable approach.
-If your landscaping delusions, umm, dreams include planting new trees or shrubs near to your house, planning ahead is especially important.
+Planting is like life – planning for anything is always the preferable approach.
+If your landscaping dreams include planting new trees or shrubs near to your house, planning ahead is especially important.

 Don’t: Plant shrubs too close to the house.

-And you certainly can’t plant shrubs too close to the structure, not just because plants will come into contact with and damage the siding, but because shrubs retain moisture.
+Avoid planting shrubs too close to your home, not just because plants will come into contact with and damage the siding, but because shrubs retain moisture.